Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 kids plaza osaka science in japan shopping

-My daughter was too young to try having her groceries add up to 1000 yen but just shopping and scanning alone was loads of fun for her.
+When we first visited when my daughter was three, she was too young to try having her groceries add up to 1000 yen.
+But just shopping and scanning alone was loads of fun for her.
 The items are also very realistic but child-sized, so it’s easy for little ones to grab and put into their baskets.

-If you’re visiting from outside Japan, this is especially a fun way for your child to experience what it’s like to shop at a Japanese supermarket.
+If you’re visiting from outside Japan, this is an especially fun way for your child to experience what it’s like to shop at a Japanese supermarket.

 Kids Street